-On August 29, 2019, the Company entered into an option agreement with the Province of Catamarca, Argentina to earn a 100% interest in the Valle Ancho, Interceptor, Filo del las Vicunas properties (collectively, the "Valle Ancho Properties"), located in Catamarca, Argentina, by making US\$8.2 million in expenditures on the Valle Ancho Properties over a two-year period.
+On August 29, 2019, the Company entered into an option agreement with the Province of Catamarca, Argentina to earn a 100% interest in the Valle Ancho and Interceptor properties (collectively, the "Valle Ancho Properties"), located in Catamarca, Argentina, by making US\$8.0 million in qualifying exploration expenditures on the Valle Ancho Properties over a two-year period.
 In August 2020, the option period for Valle Ancho was extended from August 2021 to December 2022.